• Skip to primary navigation

 A few years ago it was the Shishito pepper.
 And the same year, "color in produce" was another trend.

-For the last couple of years Kohlrabi has held a strong position in the top ten list of trending produce.
+For the last couple of years Kohlrabi has held a strong position in the top ten list of trending produce, and I've transformed this firm bulbous vegetable into a luscious, creamy Kohlrabi Soup.

 The is a delicious and versatile vegetable — but, you might wonder what it is if you haven't seen or cooked with it before.
 So let's break it down.